Nuts and bolts

 I struggle a bit with sizes of bolts, nuts and screws.
 I probably have too many different sizes now, so I thought I would write down some thoughts on what is useful.

 Bolts mostly come in metric sizes.
 On a Solo, you are most likely to use M4 (4mm thread) bolts as these fit a lot of different fittings on the boat.
 So get these and some "Form A" washers and a pack of Nyloc nuts to go with them.
 A few things on the Solo uses M5 (5mm thread) bolts, such as the pintles for the rudder.
-But I can't think of anything that uses a smaller size, with the possible exception of tiny bolts and screws on wind indicators or battens.
+But I can't think of anything that uses a smaller size (M3 and below), with the possible exception of tiny bolts and screws on wind indicators or battens.
 Larger bolt sizes are only useful for things that go on trolleys and trailers.

 Some fittings need "pan" heads and some need countersunk heads, so I try to keep a selection of both.

-A note on stainless steel grades: If you can, get "A4" or "marine" stainless steel, also know as grade 316.
+A note on stainless steel grades: If you can, get "A4" or "marine" stainless steel, also known as grade 316.
 This is the best.
 You can get away with A2 (grade 304), but this is more prone to rusting in a salt water environment.

 Screw sizes are really confusing for me.
 Unlike bolts, the imperial sizes seem to persist so you are asked if you want a size 6 or 8 or 10, but those sizes are not in millimeters.